 Students seek individual counseling for a variety of reasons, including, but not limited to:

 Students who schedule an intake session with CAPS will meet individually with a staff therapist to determine the services which will best suit their needs.

-Counseling sessions may be spaced out across the academic year or once per week for as long as the support is needed.
-We work closely with students with chronic, long-term or in-depth psychotherapy needs.
+Counseling sessions may be spaced out across the academic year or be scheduled regularly for as long as the support is needed.
 We will also facilitate referrals to practitioners in the community when it is appropriate and/or upon request.

 St. Mary’s College has a psychiatrist available for eligible students 6 hours a week during the academic year.
 Students are referred to the psychiatrist through CAPS staff only.
 In order to continue utilizing psychiatric services a student must continue therapy with a counselor in the center no less than two times a semester or as determined in consultation with the psychiatrist.